This post may contain affiliate links. Please read my disclosure and privacy policy.

 Nutrition information is for 1 of 12 chocolate turtles.
 This information is just an estimate, and not a guarantee.

-For a simpler preparation, you can press 1 pecan half into each date half, then top with chocolate.
-They won't look like turtles, but they are faster and will still taste amazing!
+Easier Method: For a simpler preparation, press only 1 pecan half into each date half, then top with chocolate.
+They won’t look like turtles, but they are faster and will still taste amazing!

 Nutrition